Cystic Fibrosis

 Persistent, productive cough, hyperinflation of the lung fields seen on chest x-rays, and pulmonary function tests consistent with obstructive airway disease.

 Recurrent respiratory infections, which are associated with Haemophilus influenza and Staphylococcus aureus in the first decade of life.
-Teenage and adult years are characterized by infections with mucoid Pseudomonas aeruginosa and S aureus, which quickly acquire multiple drug resistance.
-Any sputum culture growing P aeruginosa should prompt an evaluation for bronchiectasis, and, if present, a workup for CF.
+Teenage and adult years are characterized by infections with mucoid Pseudomonas aeruginosa and S. aureus, which quickly acquire multiple drug resistance.
+Any sputum culture growing P. aeruginosa should prompt an evaluation for bronchiectasis, and, if present, a workup for CF.

-Concurrent sinus disease, including chronic sinusitis and nasal polyposis, is relatively common and may contribute to progressive lung decline.
+Concurrent sinus disease, including chronic sinusitis and nasal polyposis, is relatively common and may contribute to progressive lung function decline.

 Intestinal involvement may lead to: